Advanced settings of the Engee Function block

 end

-It should be noted that the cache type and dimensions are derived from the outputs.
-And the attributes of the outputs are derived in the Use common method for types and dimensions inheritance using a single calculation of the system of equations:
+It should be noted that the type and dimension of the caches are derived from the output signals.
+And the attributes of the output signals are output in the Use common method for types and dimensions inheritance using a single calculation of the system of equations:

 function propagate_types_and_dimensions(inputs_types::Vector{DataType},